JessLovell/data-structures-and-algorithms/otherReadMes/linked-list-part-3.md

 ## Approach & Efficiency
 My approach for this was to traverse the list and find the size.
 Once I found the size I subtracted k.
 Then traversed the list until I reached k.
-For testing, I checked every postion of k against the value I expected.
+For testing, I checked every position of k against the value I expected.
 I also checked for negative k values, and values of k larger than the list.

 Method | Time | Space
 ---- | ---- | ----